 AY119j The Anthropology of Utopias Examines classic utopic and dystopic literature, philosophy, anthropology, art, and film from Plato to the present.
 Utopian literature involves anthropological reflection about the range of possibilities for human community and related anthropological themes of human social and cultural variability, conflict, and cooperation.
 Critically explores different utopian and dystopian discourses as vehicles for thinking about a world in crisis and its possible futures, as well as the effects these have on contemporary debates about politics and governance, citizenship, new technologies, media, family, and more.
 Three credit hours.
 S. Hriskos

 AY211s Human Rights and Social Justice in Global Perspective Listed as Global Studies 211.
-Three credit hours.
+Four credit hours.
 W2.
 Razsa

 AY221j Of Beasts, Pets, and Wildlife: What Animals Mean to Humans Explores human-animal relations in cross-cultural and historical perspective to view the centrality of animals to human existence.
 Considers the social, symbolic, and economic uses of animals in a variety of contexts, from cockfighting in Bali to the corporate culture of Sea World to central Maine farms.
 Examines the history and philosophies of the animal rights movement from the anti-vivisection campaigns of 19th-century England to contemporary animal rights protests in the United States.
 Concludes with an analysis of human animality and animal subjectivity to arrive at a deeper understanding of both human and non-human animals.
 Previously offered as AY297J (Jan Plan 2018).
 Prerequisite: Anthropology 112 or Philosophy 113 or 114.
 Three credit hours.
 Menair